judka-uriel/uriel-book/uriel_en.md

 sefirah *Chokmah* comes the solution to problems.

-In recent times, people weary of postmodernist irony strive to return to the beautiful era of simple human relationships through *[new sincerity](https://en.wikipedia.org/wiki/New_sincerity)*.
+In recent times, people weary of postmodernist irony strive to return to the beautiful era of simple-hearted human relationships through *[new sincerity](https://en.wikipedia.org/wiki/New_sincerity)*.
 All of this occurs within the framework of a new concept called *[metamodernism](https://en.wikipedia.org/wiki/Metamodernism)*, which represents